ijlee2/codemod-utils/packages/cli/tests/fixtures/typescript-with-addons/output/ember-codemod-args-to-signature/README.md

 <details>
 <summary>Optional: Specify the project root</summary>

-Pass `--root` to run the codemod on a project somewhere else (i.e. not in the current directory).
+Pass `--root` to run the codemod somewhere else (i.e. not in the current directory).

 ```sh
 npx ember-codemod-args-to-signature --root=<path/to/your/project>